-Newspaper preference for the location of public notices also was clear when Hoosiers were asked whether they would read public notices more often" or "more often."
+Newspaper preference for the location of public notices also was clear when Hoosiers were asked whether they would read public notices more often or less often if they were moved from printed newspapers to government websites.
+Answering "much less often" or "less often" were 46 percent of adult Hoosiers.
+Only 15 percent answered "much more often" or "more often."